voschezang/coding-handbook/programming-patterns.md

 [toc]

 This document contains patterns that show up in system and application architecture.
 Paradigms for programming langues can be found [here](programming-paradigmes.md).
+See also [design patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/).

 ## Introduction